 Wellbeing Services

-The Cranbourne East Secondary College Wellbeing team is lead by Mr Paul Campbell – Assistant Principal of Wellbeing and Positive Education, and each sub school has a designated counsellor.
-The wellbeing team is further strengthened with a full time Mental Health Practitioner, an Adolescent Health Nurse and a African Community Liaison Officer/counsellor to support students across all year levels.
+The Wellbeing team is led by the Wellbeing Leader and each Sub-School has a designated counsellor.
+The wellbeing team further consists of an Assistant Wellbeing Leader, full time Mental Health Practitioner, an Adolescent Health Nurse and a Culture and Community Engagement Coordinator to support students across all year levels.

 Meet The Team